Quantity Tutorial

 width = root_quantity["width"] # Get quantity with name="width"

-length and width are still mlmc.quantity.quantity.Quantity instances
+Both are still mlmc.quantity.quantity.Quantity instances.

 length_locations = length.time_interpolation(2.5)